saucelabs/elemental-next/frontend/tips/32-css-vs-xpath/_ruby.md

 language: ruby
 ---

-## A Solution

-Let's cut through the noise by running our own performance tests across all major browsers to see how CSS and XPath stack up and fall down.
-Then we will be able to determine a more helpful locator strategy.

 ## Example

 To test the differences between CSS and XPath, we will use two sets of tests.
 The first set will work with